skapoor68/DupRemoverFX/README.md

 # DupRemoverFX
 A JavaFx application that deletes duplicate/redundant files from your system's file manager.

-To run the program from the command line, ensure you are in the working directory where RemoveDuplicates.java is stored.
+To run the program from the command line, ensure you are in the working directory where DupRemoverFX.java is stored.
 Then, in the command line enter:

 javac --module-path "Path to your javafx lib folder" --add-modules javafx.controls DupRemoverFX.java